Residency Requirements & Legal Guide in Mexico

 Property Ownership

-Foreigners can own property via fideicomiso (bank trust) for coastal/restricted zones; direct ownership allowed inland.
-Process involves notary public, title search, and registry; takes 1-3 months.
+Foreigners can own property via fideicomiso (bank trust) in restricted zones; direct ownership allowed inland.
+Process: notary public, register at Public Registry of Property (RPP).
+Title search essential; avg. closing 45-60 days.

 Banking Access